808scripty/Scripty-Shader-Re-coded-Edition/README.md

 - _ST = Stable versions source code._

-_For now, main branch are expected to receive "some" changes from AL3 branch. this was done on purpose to save progress&convenient testing across different devices. **Download from release page unless you want to look at my progress om this shader**._
+_For now, main branch are expected to receive "some" changes from AL3 branch. this was done on purpose to save progress&convenient testing across different devices. **Download from release page unless you want to look at my progresses on this shader**._